direktiv/direktiv.github.io/docs/walkthrough/persistent-data.md

 ### Getting

 Accessing persistent data from within an isolate is a fairly straightforward process.
 The request that the custom isolate receives from Direktiv contains a header 'Direktiv-TempDir', which contains all of the variables specified in the isolate function definition.
-The `as`, `key`, and `type` fields can all play a role in the placement and naming of files within this directory:
+The `as`, `key`, `scope`, and `type` fields can all play a role in the placement and naming of files within this directory:

 - `key`
   - The key used to select a variable from within the workflow definition.
 If no `as` field is provided, the file on a custom isolate will correspond to the value of `key`.
+- `scope`
+  - Which scope to get the variable from: `instance`, `workflow`, or `namespace`.
+Defaults to `instance` if omitted.
 - `as`
   - An optional field used to set the name of the file as it appears on the isolate.
 - `type`